amethystaurora-robo/numerical_integration_exercises/README.md

   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/linear_energy_balance.png" width="500">
 </p>

-where C is the heat capacity T is temperature, t is time, S is incoming solar short-wave radiation, α is albedo, and B and A represent outgoing longwave radiation.
+where C is the heat capacity, T is temperature, t is time, S is incoming solar short-wave radiation, α is albedo, and B and A are outgoing longwave radiation.
 In this model, the rate of change of mean temperature of the Earth is determined by the difference between absorbed solar radiation (after reflection by albedo) and emitted terrestrial radiation.
 In equilibrium, the incoming and outgoing radiation will be in balance, causing no change in temperature.

 The Budyko-Sellers model adds one complication, in that it says albedo is a function of temperature.